bparanj/crystal/computer/power/power-cables.md

    - Older Lenovo models often use round barrel connectors.
 Ensure the diameter and pin configuration match your laptop’s input.

 2. **Rectangular Connectors**:
-   - Newer Lenovo models, including many ThinkPads, use rectangular connectors.
+   - Newer Lenovo models,  many ThinkPads, use rectangular connectors.
 These are sometimes referred to as "slim-tip" or "rectangular" connectors.

 ### Additional Tips